Python1260/PyRoblox/README.md

 2) Run the file "pyrblx/main.py"
 3) A window should appear and automatically install all the necessary requirements
 4) The actual application will now appear and attempt connection to the roblox process
-5) Once the status is green and reads "Connected", you should be able to explore this game's assets using the explorer on the right side of the app.
+5) Once the status is green and reads "Connected", you should be able to explore this game's assets using the explorer in the "Instances" tab.
 Enjoy!

 ---